FAIRmat-NFDI/nomad-measurements/docs/index.md

 - **UV-Vis-NIR Transmission**: Supports automatic parsing of data for the following file formats (read more [here](explanation/schemas.md#transmission-spectrophotometry)):
   - Perkin Elmers: `*.asc`

+- **Physical Properies Measurement System (PPMS)**: Supports automatic parsing of measurement files and sequence files from the Quantum Design PPMS.
+For now, ETO and ACT modes are supported.
+Supported file formats:
+  - QuantumDesign PPMS: `*.dat ` and `*.seq`

 Additional measurement techniques are actively being developed and will be included soon, including: